wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 == Description ==

 As the name implies, the *jonradio Reveal Network Activated Plugins* plugin displays the Plugins that WordPress would normally hide:  WordPress only displays Network Activated plugins on the **Installed Plugins** Network Admin panel.  *jonradio Reveal Network Activated Plugins* also displays Network Activated plugins on each site's **Installed Plugins** Admin panel, with *Network Activated* displayed below the plugin name where *Activate* or *Deactivate* is displayed for other plugins.
+In addition, the plugin's Network Admin panel, available only to Super Administrators, shows which plugins are activated on which Sites within the WordPress Network.

 In a WordPress Network, i.e. - a single WordPress installation that provides multiple sites ("Multi-site"), Plugins can be activated on individual sites or they can be **Network Activated**, which means they are activated on all sites.
 Confusion can result because WordPress does not display these Network Activated plugins on each site's **Installed Plugins** Admin panel, a confusion that this plugin hopes to eliminate.